 The meta description is the description that is displayed under the title in search engine results pages.
 This area is important to encourage people to click through to your site.
 This means that it needs to give enough information about the page to be enticing and include a call to action.

 While officially Google says that it does not need to contain the page keyword it is good practice to include it.
 However much like the meta title there is a limit.
-Traditionally this limit has always been 157 characters, but in recent months this limit has now expanded to 300.
-Which give plenty of space to describe what the page is about and include a call to action.
+Traditionally this limit has always been 157 characters, Google some times tests longer descriptions but they are currently limited to 157.

 3 things to remember